Cadlaxa/OpenUtau/[PROPOSAL]-svs.json:-singing-voice-synthesis-backend-API.md

 This proposal describes a json-based API for SVS backends.
 This API is flexible.
 It defines some data structs and a single API `ops`, and allows the backend to define and describe its API structure itself.
+The frontend is able to find out a path of notes to audio, from the described API structure.

 There is not a hard requirement, but the preferred transport of these json objects is ZeroMQ.
 The choice is based on ZeroMQ's simplicity and flexibility.
 Without going into too many details here, it's a very easy IPC setup, and works locally or remotely.